Project kickoff meeting: 10-step guide for success

 What is the purpose of a kickoff meeting?
 Do I really need one?

-That doesn’t mean you need to host identical kickoff meetings for every project.
-Some projects, like customer-facing work or complex initiatives, will benefit from a formalized kickoff with significant prep—like a robust presentation or even a demo, depending on the project type.
-Other projects, like those that involve fewer stakeholders or are more straightforward, could have a less formal kickoff meeting without a deck or a presentation.
+That doesn't mean you need to host identical kickoff meetings for every project.
+Some projects, such as customer-facing work or complex initiatives, will benefit from a formalized kickoff with significant preparation.
+Other projects could have a less formal kickoff meeting without a deck or a presentation.

 Types of kickoff meetings

 Not every kickoff meeting looks the same.
-In general, every type of project kickoff meeting should include most of the same ingredients—but knowing the various types of project kickoffs can help you decide how formal or informal the kickoff meeting needs to be.
+Understanding the various types of project kickoffs can help you decide how formal or informal the kickoff meeting should be.

 Internal project kickoff meeting

 This is the project kickoff in its simplest form.
-The goal for an internal project kickoff meeting is to get the project team aligned and on the same page, and to provide an opportunity for them to ask questions before the project has started.
-Like any kickoff meeting, prepare materials in advance, but don’t worry about polishing your meeting.
+The goal is to align your project team and give them an opportunity to ask questions before work begins.
+Prepare materials in advance, but don't worry about polishing the presentation.

 Example projects: